Sierpinski Gasket by Trema Removal

 One of the ways to construct the Sierpinski gasket (also known as the Sierpinski triangle) is by starting with a triangle.
 Then splitting the triangle into four and removing the (open) middle one.
 The same procedure then applies to the remaining three triangles.
 The term trema refers to the removed pieces.

 Professor McWorter drew my attention to the fact that this is not the only way to obtain the Sierpinski gasket by removing tremas.
 The applet on the right illustrates his approach.
 The original shape is a square which is split into four smaller squares with the south-eastern one subsequently removed.
 The same procedure then applies to the remaining three squares.
-Click on the applet to perform one additional step.
+Move the slider to perform successive steps.

 When you reach the last step allowed with the accuracy of a square the size of a pixel, it becomes absolutely obvious that the two ways (and the two trema shapes) lead to exactly same result.